-During the semester, the Japan Studies in Nagasaki program staff organize field trips for students.
+During the semester, the Japan Studies in Nagasaki (JASIN) program staff organize field trips for students.
 Specific destinations are subject to change.
 The following are typical events and activities.

 This is an overnight trip that includes visits to Shimabara Castle, preserved samurai homes in the Buke-yashiki district, a traditional Japanese dinner, short morning climb of Mt.
 Myokendake, and relaxing in the largest outdoor foot spa in Japan overlooking hte Tachibana Bay.